 It should be noted that, if a notice of meeting had been given before 6 May 2020, a fresh notice of meeting must be given at least 7 days before the meeting is held together with all of the required information in order to be held virtually.

 ASIC has provided guidance for meeting upcoming AGM requirements in light of the Determination and notes the importance that virtual or hybrid meetings be conducted in a way that provides reasonable opportunity for members to participate: https://asic.gov.au/about-asic/news-centre/news-items/asic-guidelines-for-investor-meetings-using-virtual-technology/

 ASIC also encourages companies and responsible entities to plan ahead of meetings to prevent technical problems and to also consider backup solutions to overcome technical issues.
 Assuming compliance with the Determination, ASIC has adopted a two month ‘no action’ position under Regulatory Guide 108 for entities that must hold their AGM by 31 May 2020 and in fact do so not later than 31 July 2020 or a later date that ASIC authorises.
 It is important to note that if a Company’s constitution does not permit the holding of a meeting of members by the use of hybrid or virtual technology, ASIC has no power to modify the Act to facilitate that.
 A company would need to modify its constitution by special resolution.

-The determination remains in force for six (6) months until 6 November 2020.
-There is the power to extend the Determination before it expires.
-Therefore, this raises the question that if a Notice of Meeting issues prior to the expiration of the Determination, but the meeting is not held until after 6 November 2020, can the meeting proceed?
+Therefore, this raises the question that if a Notice of Meeting issues prior to the expiration of the Determination, but the meeting is not held until after 21 March 2021, can the meeting proceed?